-You may ask the County Plan for more information about its authorization process by calling 1-888-742-7900.
+You may ask the County Plan for more information about its authorization process.
+Check the front section of this handbook to see how to request the information.

 If you don't agree with the County Plan's decision on an authorization process, you may file an appeal with the county or ask for a State Fair Hearing.